Bhanu-code/db-drawer/README.md

 refer to Learn.md for building the project: <a href="https://github.com/Bhanu-code/db-drawer/blob/main/Learn.md">Learn.md</a>

-rvideo demonstration of the project: <a href="https://youtu.be/bcp6hE_R75U?si=Rd8dj-SLtZwtVjwH">Demonstration video</a>
+video demonstration of the project: <a href="https://youtu.be/bcp6hE_R75U?si=Rd8dj-SLtZwtVjwH">Demonstration video</a>

 Join Our Discord channel: <a href="https://discord.gg/hMQcQcng">Discord</a>